FOSSEE/sees/ult/ult_5/script.rst

 ..
 R17

-therefore removes all non-alphanumeric characters.
+It therefore removes all non-alphanumeric characters.

-Suppose we have a list of items, say books, and we wish to obtain a list which names of all the books only once, without any duplicates.
-We use the ``uniq`` command to achieve this.
+Let us consider one more scenario.Suppose we have a list of items, say books, and we wish to obtain a list which names of all the books only once, without any duplicates.
+To achieve this, we use the ``uniq`` command.
 Let us first have a look at our file

 ..
 L17
 ::